wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 ## Professional certifications in Kubernetes

-To ensure a comprehensive coverage of topics, I look to the <a target="_blank" href="https://www.cncf.io/certification/ckad/">2-hour Kubernetes Application Developer (CKAD)</a> and <a target="_blank" href="https://www.cncf.io/certification/expert/">3-hour Certified Kubernetes Administrator (CKA)</a> exams CNCF first announced November 8, 2016.
-For $300 ($499 with a <a target="_blank" href="https://training.linuxfoundation.org/training/kubernetes-for-developers/">35-hour video course LFD259</a>):

-   1. Course Introduction
-   2. Kubernetes Architecture
-   3. Build
-   4. Design
-   5. Deployment Configuration
-   6. Security
-   7. Exposing Applications
-   8. Troubleshooting
-   <br /><br />

-Instead of multiple choice questions, the exam consists of <strong>task-based practical responses while SSH'd into live clusters.</strong> Each exam includes one free fail retake.
+Instead of multiple choice questions, K8s exam consists of <strong>task-based practical responses while SSH'd into live clusters.</strong> Each exam includes one free fail retake.

 To compare the domain focus for each exam: